Artlfmj/course-manager/README.md

 **Accessible Learning:** We believe in making quality programming education accessible to everyone.
 With a mix of free and premium options, Course Manager ensures that learning valuable programming skills doesn't have to be a financial burden.

 **Continuous Growth:** Stay up-to-date with the latest technologies and trends in the ever-evolving programming landscape.
 Our course catalog is regularly updated to reflect industry advancements.

+## Our Discord
+🌐 **Join Us Today:**
+Help us improve online learning and be part of something bigger this Hacktoberfest!
+Join our community on Discord: [https://discord.gg/xbEPyR3U8e] and let's make a difference together.

 **Learning Flexibility:** Tailor your learning journey to your schedule and preferences.
 Study at your own pace, revisit course materials as needed, and explore new topics of interest.